Robot-Specific Blocks#

 Eye#

-The eye found an object? block returns a Boolean indicating whether or not the Eye Sensor detects an object within range.
+The eye found an object Boolean block reports whether or not the Eye Sensor detects an object within range.

-• True - The sensor has detected an object.
+• True — The Eye Sensor detects an object.

-• False - The sensor has not detected an object.
+• False — The Eye Sensor does not detect an object.

 <eye found an object?>